-Children under the age of 18 who are not enrolled in a College or WEMCHS program are not permitted on campus other than while in the company of a parent or guardian who is conducting business with the College.
+Children under the age of 18 who are not enrolled in a WEMCHS or Wayne Community College program are not permitted on campus other than while in the company of a parent or guardian who is conducting business with the College.
 Children are not allowed in classrooms, laboratories, offices, or the student lounge without permission of a College senior administrator.
 Children should not be left unattended in vehicles at any time.
 The College will not assume responsibility or liability for any minor children.
-Students bringing minors to class will be asked to leave and will be referred to the Director of Counseling Services.
+Students bringing minors to class will be asked to leave and will be immediately referred to the Director of Counseling Services.